nukkeldev/nukkeldev/README.md

     and Java (see [bear-metal-2046](https://github.com/bear-metal-2046) (2023-2025))
   - Mostly unfinished projects so not much to showcase yet
   - Varying levels of experience in most other mainstream languages (JS/TS, C/C++, Kotlin, Python, C#, etc.)
-- Recently graduated HS, going to college for CE
+- In college for CE